SheaPan/Olist-E-Commerce-Data-Analysis-Project/reports/README.md

 # Reports Folder

-This folder contains all final deliverables, including Power BI dashboards, presentations, and written reports.
+This folder contains all final deliverables, including the Power BI report and written reports.

 ## Subfolders